-The more you are able to learn regarding your cancer diagnosis and options for treatment, the better your chance of getting the treatment which is most appropriate for you.
+The more you are able to learn regarding your cancer diagnosis and options for treatment, the better your chance of getting the treatment that is most appropriate for you.
 Cancers are more treatable than they were previously, however, there are also a larger variety of treatment options and procedures which are more complicated.
-Having a second opinion can help you better understand these options and make an informed decision regarding which is option is right for you.
-Competent doctors will not be offended by second opinions.
-Second opinions do, however, reassure you and your family and in the end they enable you to get the most right therapy.
+Having a second opinion for your care can help you better understand these options and make an informed decision regarding which option is right for you.
+A second opinion will help to assure you and your family about the direction you’re taking.
+Second opinions do, however, reassure you and your family in their decision making.

 GETTING A SECOND OPINION IS A VITAL PART OF BECOMING MORE EDUCATED ABOUT YOUR TREATMENT OPTIONS AND YOUR CANCER.

 A second opinion involves an evaluation of any recommendations you have previously received, either the patient or the primary care doctor can start the process.

 Typically the patient can get a second opinion directly or by a referral.
 Our physician or team of physicians will look at the following:

 - PATHOLOGY REPORT (THE WAY THE CANCER APPEARS UNDER THE MICROSCOPE)

 - THE PATIENT’S PHYSICAL CONDITION